 How will I be heard?

-The Alberta Utilities Commission (AUC), the provincial regulator, requires transmission facility owners, the companies that build, own and operate transmission infrastructure to carry out consultations before submitting an application for a transmission project.
+The AUC , the provincial regulator, requires transmission facility owners, the companies that build, own and operate transmission infrastructure to carry out consultations before submitting an application for a transmission project.

 The Alberta Electric System Operator (AESO), the province's electricity system planner is required to carry out consultations for transmission planning.
 AESO is responsible for the safe, reliable and economic planning and operation of Alberta’s interconnected electric system and wholesale electricity market.
 It is a not-for-profit organization.